goong-io/goong-io.github.io/docs/pages/javascript/index.md

 Goong JS is a JavaScript library for interactive, customizable vector maps on the web.
 It is part of the [Goong GL ecosystem](https://github.com/goong-io).
 To get started with Goong JS or any of our other building blocks, [get your own API key](https://account.goong.io/).

-## Migration Note

-We are now migrating this documentation from Mapbox to Goong.
-If you want to contribute feel free to open an [issue](https://github.com/goong-io/goong-io.github.io/issues) on GitHub or submit a [pull request](https://github.com/goong-io/goong-io.github.io/pulls) to propose directly your changes.

 ## Quickstart